-To learn more about this year's awardees and previous winners, visit the Awardees page.
+To learn more about previous winners, visit the Awardees page.

-- EDUCATIONAL INSTITUTION (K-12, public, private, higher education etc.)
+- EDUCATIONAL INSTITUTION (K-12, public, private or higher education)

 Please read the Awards Program’s Procedures and Guidelines for full details on judging criteria, judging process, and application requirements prior to submitting an application.
 Awardees are recognized in front of local, regional, and national officials and presented with a unique, environmentally-friendly award that is hand-crafted by a local artist.